tfry-git/ClosedPlayer/README.md

 ## Status

 I've figured out the basic hardware setup.
-The software is not exactly useful, yet (although it does play MP3-files by RFID-tag, already).
+The software a bit sketchy, still (although the basics are in place, already).
 But I'll go with publish early, publish often, rather than uploading a finished product without development history.

 ## Design objctives

 Design objectives for this project.
 Many are not fulfilled, yet, but the chosen platform will allow all of the following:
 - Easy and intuitive to use
 - Buildable from cheap commonly available components
-- Managable without network access (and optionally with local network access)
+- Managable without network access (and optionally with local wireless network access)
 - Text-based / form-based configuration
 - Tinker-friendly
 - Low power consumptions and instant on